neorv32 logo

 If you have changed the default memory configuration (MEM_INT_IMEM_SIZE and MEM_INT_DMEM_SIZE generics) keep those new sizes in mind - these values are required for setting up the software framework in the next section General Software Framework Setup.

-1. Depending on your FPGA tool of choice, it is time to assign the signals of the test setup top entity to the according pins of your FPGA board.
-All the signals can be found in the entity declaration of the corresponding test setup:
+1. Assign the signals of the test setup top entity to the according pins of your FPGA board.
+All the signals can be found in the entity declaration of the corresponding test setup, e.g.:

 port (